NEW: Jozef Wesoloswki drank alcohol and paid children to perform sex acts, newspaper reports

 Shortly after his election to the papacy, Francis told a senior Vatican official to “act decisively” against sexual abuse and carry out “due proceedings against the guilty.”

-He also made it a crime to abuse children sexually or physically on Vatican grounds.
+In July 2013, the pope made it a crime to abuse children sexually or physically on Vatican grounds.
 The acts were already crimes under church law, but are now specifically outlawed within the Vatican city-state, which is home to hundreds of people.

 CNN’s Delia Gallagher and Diulka Perez contributed to this report.